 With the announcement of its successful merger with Starwood, Marriott International was faced with managing 5,700 properties spanning 30 individual hotel brands in over 110 countries, with more choices for guests than ever before.
 So, Marriott turned to Lippincott, with our experience in managing complex, large-scale mergers.

 Our attention then turned to creating a framework so Marriott could be as strategic about its marketing investments as with its brand architecture.
 Instead of going to market as 30 individual brands, we developed a framework to share and allocate investment across groups — or categories — of hotel brands.
-Our category marketing approach, where similar brands are grouped together in marketing efforts, was twofold: helping Marriott achieve scale across its portfolio (and deliver a higher return on marketing investment) and helping guests’ understand the breadth of Marriott’s offerings without overwhelming them.
+Our category marketing approach, where similar brands are grouped together in marketing efforts, was twofold: helping Marriott achieve scale across its portfolio (and deliver a higher return on marketing investment) and helping guests understand the breadth of Marriott’s offerings without overwhelming them.

 Lastly, to ensure the long-term success of the new marketing organization, we set out to define the roles and relationships of the different levels of global marketing at Marriott.
 Using an iterative, collaborative process to deeply engage teams across the global marketing organization, we cast aside the traditional marketing funnel and took a new approach to putting the guest at the center of all marketing efforts.
 We adapted and built upon Marriott’s existing multiple guest journey framework.
 After landing on a global view of the guest journey, we oriented all marketing around the guest and their needs at each stage of the journey.
 Throughout the process, we held collaborative workshops with teams in the U.S., Europe, Asia Pacific, the Middle East and Africa to pressure test and align on the strategy.
 Finally, we provided a cohesive global-marketing-strategy playbook detailing the guest-centered approach for each stage of the journey.

-The new marketing strategy has significantly changed the way that Marriott’s entire global marketing organization works and thinks, requiring greater coordination and collaboration.
-To support the new strategy, Marriott has designed and implemented new teams, structures and processes across the organization.
+The new marketing strategy significantly changed the way that Marriott’s entire global marketing organization works and thinks, requiring greater coordination and collaboration.
+To support the new strategy, Marriott designed and implemented new teams, structures and processes across the organization.
 As part of this, our marketing strategy framework was used in Marriott’s annual marketing planning process as the lens through which to set and communicate the global team’s vision and strategic marketing priorities.